ZenHubIO/API/README.md

 #### Notes

 - The endpoint returns the Board’s pipelines, plus the issues contained within each Pipeline.
-It returns the issue number of each issue, their position in the Board, the is Epic flag (`true` or `false`), and its Estimate (if set).
+It returns the issue number of each issue, their position in the Board, the `is_epic` flag (`true` or `false`), and its Estimate (if set).
 - Even if the issues are returned in the right order, the position can’t be guessed from its index.
 Note that some issues won’t have position – this is because they have not been prioritized on your Board.
 - The Board returned by the endpoint doesn’t include closed issues.
 To get closed issues for a repository, you can use the GitHub API.
 Reopened issues might take up to one minute to appear in the correct Pipeline.